matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet.md

 <img src="AreWeThereYet/00.20.00.jpg" alt="00:20:00 “No man can cross the same river twice”" id="slide-19">

 So I’m going to explain that more, but this is a great quote.
 Right?
 “No man can ever cross the same river twice.”
 Because what’s a river?
 I mean, we love this idea of objects; like there’s this thing that changes.
 Right?
 There’s no river.
 Right?
 There’s water there at one point-in-time.
 And another point-in-time, there’s other water there.
 Right?
-River; it’s all in here.
+River; it’s all in here [the mind].
 Okay?

 <img src="AreWeThereYet/00.20.27.jpg" alt="00:20:27 Oops!" id="slide-20">